808BITT/typer-drive/README.md

 - Pause menu, game over, and victory screens
 - Tutorial/intro level for new players
 - **Smooth difficulty scaling:** Mob speed, spawn rate (interval reduces smoothly per wave and ramps up in endless mode), and word complexity increase as you progress for a dynamic challenge.
+- **Dynamic word complexity:** As difficulty increases, mobs use longer and less common words, making the challenge scale smoothly for all skill levels.

 ## Getting Started
 1. `cd client && npm install`